-What Factors Go Into Determining the Difficulty of an AP Class?
+What Determines the Difficulty of an AP Class?
+5 Key Factors

-There are five factors that we will consider when deciding whether AP US History is a difficult class compared to other APs.
-I'll give you a quick rundown on all of them before we dive into answering our main question: is AP US History hard?
+There are five factors we must consider when deciding whether AP US History is a difficult class compared with other APs.
+We'll give you a quick rundown of these below before answering our main question: is AP US History hard?

-This is the percentage of students who earn a 3 or above on the exam.
-Lower passing rates may indicate a more difficult class.
-However, sometimes, passing rates in the hardest subjects are unexpectedly high because only the most dedicated students take those classes.
+This first factor is the percentage of students who earn a 3 or above on the exam.
+Lower pass rates might indicate a more difficult class; however, sometimes pass rates in the hardest subjects are unexpectedly high because only the most dedicated students take those classes.
 A smaller group of more serious students makes for a larger percentage of passing scores overall.

-This boils down to the amount of material the course covers and how advanced that material is.
-Some courses have high 5 and passing rates because their content is extremely challenging, and only very driven students will take them, not because they are easy classes.
+This boils down to the amount of material the AP course covers and how advanced that material is.
+Some courses have high 5 and pass rates because their content is extremely challenging and only very driven students will take them—not because they're easy classes.

 What do students say about the class?
 There should be some consistency based on the fact that everyone learns essentially the same curriculum, and everyone ends up taking the same test.
-Student feedback can provide more information about the day to day challenges of the class and the nature of the workload.
+Student feedback can provide more information about the day-to-day challenges of the AP class and the nature of the workload.

-A final factor to consider is when students usually take the class.
-Classes that students take later in high school will be more difficult overall, although some students perceive them as being easier than other AP classes that they took when they had less experience.
+The final factor to consider is when students usually take the AP class.
+Classes that students take later in high school will be more difficult overall, though some students perceive them as being easier than other AP classes that they took when they had less experience.
 The reverse is true of classes that students take as underclassmen.

 What Do Statistics Say About the AP US History Exam?

-To start off, I'll examine the statistics for passing and 5 rates on the AP US History exam in 2015.
+To start off, I'll examine the statistics for pass and 5 rates on the AP US History exam in 2020.

-The 2015 passing rate was 50.7 percent.
-Only three other tests have lower passing rates: AP US Government and Politics, AP Environmental Science, and AP Physics 1.
-This comparatively low passing rate would suggest that the test is difficult, but we can't say that for sure yet.
+The 2022 pass rate for AP US History was 48.3%.
+Only the AP Physics 1 exam had a lower pass rate.
+This comparatively low pass rate would suggest that the US History test is difficult, but we can't say that for sure yet.

-The 5 rate for AP US History in 2015 was 9.3 percent.
-Only seven other AP assessments had lower 5 rates than AP US History, as compared to the 27 with higher 5 rates.
-This would again suggest that the test is more difficult compared to other AP tests.
-However, five rates can also be skewed high or low depending on the popularity of the class and the types of students who take it.
+The 5 rate for AP US History in 2022 was 10.8%.
+Five other AP exams had lower 5 rates than AP US History (while 32 had higher 5 rates).
+This would again suggest that the US History test is more difficult compared with other AP tests; however, 5 rates can also be skewed high or low depending on the popularity of the class and the types of students who take it.

-So far, based on testing statistics, we're leaning towards the conclusion that AP US History IS hard.
-Let's take a look at the other factors to see if they line up.
+So far, based on testing statistics, we're leaning toward the conclusion that AP US History is hard.
+Let's take a look at the other factors to see whether they line up or not.

-Besides being the best AP score, five is also the ideal number of fingers for a human.
+Besides being the best AP score, 5 is also the ideal number of fingers for a human.
 What a kooky koincidence!

 Is the APUSH Content Difficult?

-AP US History covers the past few hundred years of history in this country, so there's a lot to remember for the exam.
-However, memorization isn't the main challenge.
-Throughout the test, you're asked to analyze historical documents, demographic and other charts, and political illustrations from various periods in history.
+AP US History covers the past few hundred years of history in the United States, so there's a lot to remember for the exam; however, memorization isn't the main challenge.
+Throughout the test, you're asked to analyze historical documents, demographic charts, and political illustrations from various historical periods.
 You have to apply your background knowledge to these sources and draw conclusions by blending skills of factual recall and deeper analysis.

 I would argue the content is challenging because of the way you're asked to synthesize what you've learned and relate it to themes that span multiple periods in history.
 These types of assessments are usually reserved for college classes because of the high-level thinking skills required.
 You have to look beyond the facts to draw larger informed conclusions.